cymoo/daydream.site_gatsby/content/blog/new-beginnings/index.md

 The Big Oxmox advised her not to do so, because there were thousands of bad Commas, wild Question Marks and devious Semikoli, but the Little Blind Text didn’t listen.
-She packed her seven versalia, put her initial into the belt and made herself on the way.
+She packed her seven versalia, put her initial into the belt and made herself on the way :smile:.

 - [x] Python is a good language
   * aaaaaaaa